 Thermostat and housing parts

-1 - hose; 2 - fitting; 3 - hollow screw (models with air conditioning system); 4 - tube (models with air conditioning system); 5 - thermal switch (models with air conditioning system); 6 - cover; 7 - gasket ring; 8 - thermostat; 9 - body; 10 - gasket; 11 - bypass hose
+1 - hose; 2 - nipple; 3 - hollow screw (models with air conditioning system); 4 - tube (models with air conditioning system); 5 - thermal switch (models with air conditioning system); 6 - lid; 7 - sealing ring; 8 - thermostat; 9 - body; 10 - gasket; 11 - bypass hose

 Removing the thermostat from the casing

-1. Partially drain the liquid from the cooling system.
+1. Partially drain the cooling system.

 2. Where required, disconnect the wires from the air conditioning temperature switch on the thermostat cover.

-4. Remove the thermostat from the casing.
+4. Remove the thermostat from the housing.